SudeepBiswa/UnityProjects/IslandDemo/README.md

 This a demo with a SINGLEPLAYER gameplay focus where the goal is to collect the 5 food items that spawn within the map.

-To access this you can either play test it by clicking "Test Active Scene
+To access this you can either play test it by clicking "Test Active Scene"

 or you can play it on the spatial website itself with the following link.

 //insert link

 The mechanics are simple.